Italian - Post Beginners College Certificate

 How will I study my course?

-You will receive taught classes and complete tasks set by the tutor.
+You will receive taught classes and complete tasks set by the lecturer.
 This course may be taught by video conferencing, depending on student numbers.

 How long will my course last?

 20 hours - 10 weeks at 2 hour class per week

 - Arran Learning Centre

 - Lochgilphead Learning Centre

 - Oban Learning Centre

 - Rothesay Learning Centre

 - Tobermory Learning Centre

 Please contact your local centre for more details on the course start date.